will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 <a name="dynamodb"></a>

-DynamoDB is a key-value store that somewhat recently [added support for transactions](https://www.usenix.org/system/files/atc23-idziorek.pdf) (USENIX ATC 2023).
+DynamoDB is a key-value store that recently [added support for transactions](https://www.usenix.org/system/files/atc23-idziorek.pdf) (USENIX ATC 2023).
 They essentially adopt a truly "one-shot" model, which comes with some pros and cons.
 All transactions submitted as single request, using either a `TransactWriteItems` or `TransactGetItems` command.
 The general model of DynamoDB is basically a flat KV store, and you can set or update keys on a given table.
 A write-transaction can include, `PutItem`, `UpdateItem`, or `DeleteItem` as basic operations.

 <div style="justify-content:center; gap:20px; padding-bottom:17px;">